mewza/mclt/README.md

 of useage agreement will be punishable by GOD.

 Take *that* H. Malvar (who did not even respond to my inquery about implementation of MCLT 10 or so years ago), Microsoft, and Bill Gates ;-) Open source wins, you lose!
+Something as fundamental as MCLT transform should be public open source knowledge and implementation for betterment of whole humanity, so people like the H. Malvar being stingy about releasing the source code to it, undermine civilization development as a whole, and I am not even going to mention Bill Gates here, who is just a mass murderer, scumbag stingy and creepy!